 Trek to Pangboche

-From our lodge this morning we keep to the left of the Imja Khola all the way to the village of Pangboche.
-We have a leisurely start as the trek is only several hours and take our time to soak in the incredible high alpine scenery.
+We have a leisurely start as the trek today is only a few hours and we take our time to soak in the incredible high alpine scenery.
 As most monasteries in remote Himalayan villages, the Pangboche monastery is an imposing feature in the landscape as we approach Pangboche village.
 The monasery is reputed to be the oldest in the Khumbu region dating back around 500 years.
-The building is surrounded by large black juniper trees, sacred to the local Buddhist people and used in festivals and ceremonies to bring good fortune to local inhabitants.

 Everest Summit Lodge - PangbochePangboche, Nepal